International Association of Conference CentreS’ Green Star Certification

 16. We use recyclable containers for shampoos and creams in guest bathrooms.

-17. We purchase products in bulk containers and refill individual dispensers.
-We also purchase concentrated cleaning products which can be diluted with water.
+17. We also purchase concentrated cleaning products which can be diluted with water.

 18. We do not use disposable food and beverage service wares such as paper plates.